 There are two grades of braille.
 Grade one is a literal translation of every letter into a braille cell.
 Grade two is a “shorthand” conversion of braille with contractions and other compression techniques used to make reading braille more efficient.
 In general, materials should be produced in grade two braille unless otherwise specified.

 An agency may choose to produce its own braille materials if it has the equipment needed.
-When producing braille materials, it is helpful to have access to a braille proofreader to assure accuracy of the material produced.
+When producing braille materials, it is helpful to have access to a braille proofreader to ensure the accuracy of the material produced.
 Most entities will not have brailling equipment and will need to utilize an external resource to provide such conversion.
 If contracting for braille material production, it is best to seek out an established service.

 Assistive Technology Evaluations